FixedEffects/InteractiveFixedEffectModels.jl/README.md

 fit(pfm, :Sales, df, weight = :Pop)
 ```

-The function estimates the factor model by incremental SVD, i.e. minimizing the sum of the squared residuals incrementally for each dimension.
+The factor model is estimated by incremental SVD, i.e. by minimizing the sum of the squared residuals incrementally for each dimension.
 By default, the minimization uses a gradient descent.
-Contrary to the usual estimation of a factor model through PCA
+There are three main benefits compared to the usual estimation of a factor model through PCA, this
-- this allows to estimate unbalanced panels.
-Another way to do it is the EM algorithm (replace missing values by the predicted values from the factor model until convergence).
-This solution converges more slowly
+- estimate unbalanced panels (with missing (id x time) observation).
+Another way to do it would be through an EM algorithm, which replaces missing values by the predicted values from the factor model until convergence.
+This algorithm is generally slower to converge.
-- this allows to estimate weighted PCA, where weights are not constant within id or time
+- estimate weighted factor models, where weights are not constant within id or time
-- this avoids to construct a matrix N x T which may be huge (as in the Netflix problem).
+- avoid the creation of a matrix N x T which may be huge (as in the Netflix problem).

 #### Interactive Fixed Effect Models